juji-io/datalevin/native/README.md

 2. [Intsall GraalVM native image](https://www.graalvm.org/reference-manual/native-image/)
 3. Run `script/compile`.

 This requires essential Unix build tools, i.e. `gcc`, `make`, and so on.
-E.g. you need [Xcode Command Line Tools](https://developer.apple.com/xcode/) on MacOS; `sudo apt-get install build-essential` on Debian/Ubuntu, .
+I.e. you need [Xcode Command Line Tools](https://developer.apple.com/xcode/) on MacOS; `sudo apt-get install build-essential` on Debian/Ubuntu, for example.

 If the compilation is successful, two binaries will appear in this directory:
 `dtlv ` and `dtlv-test`.
 The former is the Datalevin command line shell, and the latter runs all the Datalevin tests in native mode.

 ### Windows